lunasorcery/qbdiff/README.md

 # qbdiff

+*Note: I made this almost a decade ago, but apparently doing a `git commit --amend` and force-pushing over it changes the commit timestamp in the GitHub UI (and only the GitHub UI, it still renders as-was in a `git log`).
+Computers, amirite?*

 **qbdiff** (**q**uick **b**inary **diff**) provides a quick overview of where the contents of two binary files diverge.

 Usage:  ``qbdiff FILES``